winitzki/scall/tutorial/programming_dhall.md

 To illustrate this technique, consider two examples: `ListInt` and `TreeText`.

-Begin with the curried Church encoding of those types:
+Begin with the curried Church encodings of those types:

 ```dhall
 let ListInt = ∀(r : Type) → r → (Integer → r → r) → r